Diversity, Equity & Inclusion at GMercyU

 See our Non-Discrimination Policy, which applies to all University faculty, administrators, staff, and students.

-Office of DEI Initiatives
+Office of Diversity, Equity & Inclusion Initiatives

 Led by Tatiana Diaz, AVP of Diversity, Equity & Inclusion, the committee developed and tracks the concrete steps and metrics of progress for improving diversity, equity, and inclusion at GMercyU.